StefanoOrdine/tcsapp/README.md

   * then the titles and description is rendered on each card still with the image placeholder
   * and finally the images arrives from a second api call for each card and will be switched with the placeholder images
   * the result is a good looking composition of data in the card as far as data arrives from api calls.
+* Add eslint.
+* React Navigation as a routing library.

 ## Next steps
-* Find a Routing library.
 * Sketch a new layout to display other sections like Hoem, Events, Speakers, Partners, etc.
 * Implement the single Event Page.
 * Implement the Speaker Section.